fwcd/bassbox/README.md

 # Bassbox
-An extensible audio mixing application written in Rust.
+An extensible audio mixing application written in Rust and controllable via JSON-RPC.